 2. Can I buy the equipment and tools featured on the Carry on Gardening website from Thrive?

 We don’t sell the equipment and tools.
 For each of the products featured on the site we give a link to the manufacturer’s website so you can get more information and contact them if you can’t find a stockist in your local area.
-All the equipment and tools mentioned are available from good garden centres, from garden shopping websites, hardware stores, and in a few cases direct from the manufacturer
+All the equipment and tools mentioned are available from good garden centres, garden shopping websites, hardware stores and, in a few cases, direct from the manufacturer.

 3. What is the Carry on Gardening website for?

 Carry on Gardening is for everyone who needs some extra help to start or continue gardening.You may have lived with a disability all your life or may be coping with new challenges such as physical or mental conditions caused by a stroke or an accident.
 Perhaps you are living with heart disease or perhaps you have back problems (so you can’t bend easily).
 You may have weak hands or only use one hand, perhaps you find walking difficult, or are losing your sight.

 Whatever your disability, Thrive can help you find ways to start or continue gardening.